afaraone/poker-challenge/README.md

  - Run `npm install` to install dependencies.
  - Run `npm start` to launch a local server.
  - Run `npm test` to launch test-runner.
 Run `npm run coverage` to view coverage.
+ - N.B.
+App was created on a Linux machine.
+Please let me know if if it doesn't work on Macbooks.

 ## Testing
 Unit tests and feature tests were made for this app.
 Tests are stored in `src/__tests__`